Air quality is at dangerous levels from fire smoke

 Particles from wildfire smoke also increases susceptibility and severity to respiratory infections, including COVID.

 The good news is that these particles can be removed from your indoor air with the appropriate air purifier for fire smoke.

 Here’s what you can do if your air quality is bad

 Stay inside if you can and keep your windows and doors closed.
 If you’re using an air conditioner, keep the fresh-air intake closed and the filter clean to prevent outdoor smoke from getting inside.

-Get an air purifier for smoke in your home.
-You’ll need an air purifier for smoke with a true medical HEPA filter that removes particles down to 0.3 microns.
+Get an air purifier for smoke with a true medical HEPA filter that removes particles down to 0.3 microns.
 Avoid “ozone air purifiers” and “ionic air purifiers” as these are not effective at removing fine particulates.

-HEPA filters alone do not remove chemicals and gases so it’s important to use a HEPA air filter that includes activated carbon impregnated with potassium iodide and zeolite.
-This will capture formaldehyde and other VOCs.
+HEPA filters alone do not remove chemicals and gases so it’s important to use a HEPA air filter that includes technology that will capture toxic gases and other VOCs in the air.